 Step 1 Download and install NoteBurner Spotify Music Converter.
 After it, please launch the software and choose "Spotify App" as the download mode.

 Step 2 Launch NoteBurner Spotify Music Converter for Windows.
 Click the add music button or click the center of NoteBurner, then you will see a pop-up window that indicates you to copy and paste the playlist link from Spotify.
 You can copy and paste the link on the URL window and click "Add".
 Then you can click "OK" to finish adding tracks.

-Step 3 Click the Setting button on the top-right to choose the output format.
+Step 3 Click the Settings button on the bottom left to choose the output format.
 In the convert settings, you can choose output format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), output quality (320kbps, 256kbps, 192kbps, 128kbps).
 In the output settings, you could change the output folder as you prefer.

 Step 4 When finish customization, click the "Convert" button to start downloading.
 After converting, the output folder will be open automatically.
 Or you can click the "Converted" button on the left side to find the converted music.